MIT-Senseable-City-Lab/octopus-documentation/docs/run/case3.md

 ![Case2Architecture](../../static/img/usecase3.jpg)

 1. The Nicla Vision takes a photo
-2. By running a TinyML on the device, it classifies if the octopus sees a Daisy, Hydrangeas, or only background.
+2. By running a TinyML on the device, it classifies if the Octopus sees a Daisy, Hydrangeas, or only background.
 3. If one of the flowers has a predicted value of more than 80%, the Octopus LED will change color.
 If not, it will be white.

 _Note: these values are easily changed in the code if you want to modify the colors!_